-During the peak travel season in Greece, there is one daily ferry with an additional 4 ferries per week sailing from Naxos to Syros island.
+During the peak travel season in Greece, there are at least 2 or 3 ferries a day sailing from Naxos to Syros island.
 This travel guide explains the ferry options, schedules, and practical aspects of traveling from Naxos to Syros.

 How to get from Naxos to Syros

 The Greek islands of Naxos and Syros are two of the most important in the Cyclades.
 Naxos is the biggest island in the group, and Syros is the administrative capital.
 This means that you can expect regular Naxos Syros ferry services throughout the year.

 During the summer season, when most people travel between these two Cyclades islands, there is a baseline of two ferry per day sailing from Naxos to Syros.
 This is supplemented by another 1 or 2 direct ferries a day depending upon demand.

 During the late autumn and winter, the number of Syros ferries sailing from the Port of Naxos may only be one a week.